Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 You can get away with cooking just about anything in a well-seasoned, well-cared-for cast iron pan.
 But when it comes to cooking egg dishes like omelettes and scrambled eggs, as well as delicate items like crepes, you can't beat a modern nonstick surface.

-Luckily, adding another skillet to your collection won't break the bank—no nonstick pan is durable enough to last more than a few years, so there's every reason to buy 'em cheap.
-This Farberware 10-inch nonstick skillet is our go-to, though any good restaurant supply store will stock something comparable.
+Luckily, adding another skillet to your collection won't break the bank—no nonstick pan is durable enough to last more than a few years, so there's every reason to buy nonstick skillets cheap.
+The Farberware 10-inch nonstick skillet is our go-to, though any good restaurant supply store will stock something comparable.

 A 3-Quart Saucepan or Saucier